takeshimiao/aws-cicd/README.md

 Hello World!
 ```

-This API is used by ALB and auto-scaling group, auto-scaling group will increase/decrease based on the responses of this API on every EC2 instance.
+This API is used by ALB and auto-scaling group, auto-scaling group will increase/decrease based on the responses of this API from every EC2 instance.

 The configuration order will be ALB -> Target group -> Auto-scaling group -> Auto-scaling group configuration -> EC2.
 You can get start on following doc.